Maple Season: New Hampshire's First Rite of Spring

 Tapping the trees

-Although many maple producers still use the traditional bucket-with-spout-and-cover system for tapping their trees, others use high technology plastic tubing and pipeline systems, some of which include vacuum extraction to increase the amount of sap collected.
+Although some maple producers still use the traditional bucket-with-spout-and-cover system for tapping their trees, others use high technology plastic tubing and pipeline systems, some of which include vacuum extraction to increase the amount of sap collected.
 This doesn't hurt trees and keeps the sap-lines empty which helps produce a higher quality sap for high quality maple syrup.

 Today's maple producers are also using "health spouts" to lessen the impact of tree-tapping.
 With the new spouts, trees now heal over in less than one growing season.
-Regardless of the method of gathering sap, it must be collected after each "run" and boiled as soon and as fast as possible to make the best quality maple syrup.
+Regardless of the method of gathering sap, it must be collected after each run and boiled as soon and as fast as possible to make the best quality maple syrup.

 Note: “Maple producer” is the modern name for what used to be called a “sugarmaker” in the days before containers became commonplace and most syrup was boiled down to the hard sugar for long storage.

-Sap is "boiled down" in an evaporator, a special pan with flues in it to increase the surface area and speed evaporation.
+Sap is boiled down in an evaporator, a special pan with flues in it to increase the surface area and speed evaporation.
 Boiling down has and continues to be the challenge of maple producers everywhere.
 Before the evaporator was invented, sap was boiled in a series of open kettles, and before then in hollowed out logs with hot rocks dropped in to evaporate the sap.

 While some maple producers continue to use open evaporators similar to those that made their debut in the 1880's, others have embraced new technology.
 Peering inside a modern sugarhouse, a visitor will see an array of sap-processing equipment that may include evaporators with steam hoods, blowers and pre-heaters, and steam-away pans mounted atop a conventional evaporator, using recaptured steam heat to increase the efficiency of the boiling process.
 These latter systems look more like large boilers in ships than those traditionally found in the sugarhouse.
 In larger operations, visitors may encounter reverse-osmosis machines that concentrate the sugar content in the sap for later processing in an evaporator.
 Steam evaporators are also becoming more commonplace.